 Dick Schaap biography

-Early CareerNewspaper, radio, and television journalist, author.
-Born on September 24th, 1934, in Brooklyn, New York.
-With a career that spanned five decades, Dick Schaap was one of the best-known and admired journalists of the twentieth century, especially in the field of sports.
-Growing up on Long Island, he had his first journalism job at the age of 15, working for an editor named Jimmy Breslin at a local paper.
+Famed newspaper, radio and television journalist Dick Schaap was born Richard Jay Schaap on September 27, 1934, in Brooklyn, New York.
+With a career spanning five decades, Schaap was one of the best-known and admired journalists of the twentieth century, especially in the field of sports.
+Growing up on Long Island, New York, he had his first journalism job at the age of 15, working for an editor named Jimmy Breslin at a local paper.
 The two would become lifelong friends, each an influential journalist in his own right.

 After graduating from Cornell University in 1955, Schaap earned a master's degree in journalism from Columbia University.
 After some time in newspapers, he became a reporter for Newsweek in 1959, providing sports coverage.
 Five years later, he joined the staff of the New York Herald Tribune as city editor.
 There Schaap oversaw the work of old friend Jimmy Breslin and Tom Wolfe.
 Trading the editor job for the position of columnist, he wrote about local and national news for the paper.